• Skip to primary navigation

 Notes

-The oil might look weird after spending the night in the fridge, but don’t worry about it, it will look normal again once it reaches room temperature.
+The oil might look weird after being in the fridge overnight, but it will return to normal at room temperature.

 Nutrition